otrv4/otrv4/otrv4.md

          chain_key_b[i][j] = KDF_2(0x03 || K)
       ```

-    * Decides which chain key he will use for sending messages and which key
+    * Decides which chain key she will use for sending messages and which key
       she will use for receiving messages, as defined on
       [Deciding between chain keys](#deciding-between-chain-keys) section: